Here’s a recommended ten-day travel itinerary for Costa Rica that includes visiting San José, La Fortuna, Monteverde, and Manuel Antonio.

 Day 1

-The best areas to book your stay in San José as a first time visitor are Escazú, downtown and near international airport.
+Best area to stay in San José: The best areas to book your stay in San José as a first time visitor are Escazú, downtown and near the international airport.

 Day 2

-Start your day in San José visiting Museo Nacional de Costa Rica which is located in an old fort and has exhibits highlighting Costa Rican natural history, anthropology, archaeology, and history.
+Begin your day in San José by exploring the Museo Nacional de Costa Rica, located in a former fort with rich history.
+The museum showcases captivating exhibits highlighting Costa Rica’s natural history, anthropology, archaeology, and cultural heritage.

-After lunch take a guided tour of the stunning Teatro Nacional Costa Rica.
-Then spend rest of your afternoon walking around downtown San José.
+In the afternoon, take a guided tour of the stunning Teatro Nacional Costa Rica.
+Opened to the public in 1897, the theatre is considered the most iconic historic structure in the capital, and is renowned for its beautiful interior and elegant furnishings.
+Then spend rest of your afternoon strolling through the lively downtown San José.
 End your day with dinner at one of the authentic Costa Rican restaurant.

 Day 3

 Spend rest of the afternoon exploring any nice neighborhood of San José.
-Escazú has some really nice shopping, cafés and restaurants which you can explore.
+Escazú offers fantastic shopping, charming cafés, and lovely restaurants for you to discover.

 Day 4-5: La Fortuna